Biden revokes KXL permit in blow to Canada's oil sector, Ottawa disappointed

 But a Canada Energy Regulator report in November said western Canadian crude exports are expected to remain below total pipeline capacity over the next 30 years if KXL and two other projects proceed, prompting environmental groups to question the need for all three.

-Additional reporting by Timothy Gardner in Washington and David Ljunggren in Washington; Editing by Marguerita Choy and Rosalba O’Brien
+Additional reporting by Timothy Gardner in Washington and David Ljunggren in Washington; Editing by Marguerita Choy, Rosalba O’Brien and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.